 Historical traffic and toll revenue for the Sawgrass Expressway is shown in Table 15.
 The substantial growth rates reflect the intensification of land development westward toward the Expressway.
 Similar to the Mainline, the diminished growth in FY 2007 is attributed to a marked downturn in Florida's housing sector, declining growth in tourism and population, and an increase in motor fuel prices.
 The decline in both traffic and toll revenue in FY 2008 is primarily attributable to rising unemployment caused by the continued economic slowdown, as well as rising fuel prices.
 In FY 2009, traffic and toll revenue continued to decline as a result of the persistent economic recession and due to temporary construction activities related to the conversion of both barrier toll plazas to Open Road Tolling (ORT).
 The increase in both traffic and toll revenue in FY 2010 and FY 2011 is attributed to the early signs of slow recovery following the recession.
-In FY 2012 and FY 2013, the facility experienced an increase in both traffic and toll revenue due to the continued economic recovery, as well as the toll rate increase that impacted toll revenue during the last week of June 2012.
+In FY 2012, both traffic and toll revenue increased due to the continued economic recovery, as well as the toll rate increase that impacted toll revenue during the last week of June 2012.
+The SunPass® and cash toll rate CPI index adjustment implemented in June 2012 is reflected in the 29.6 percent increase in toll revenue in FY 2013.
+The continued improvement in the economy resulted in over six percent traffic growth in FY 2015.
+This normal growth and the annual CPI index on SunPass® and TOLL-BY-PLATE toll rates led to over four percent revenue increase.